PTSD: National Center for PTSD

 Both trauma-focused psychotherapy (sometimes called counseling or talk therapy) and medication are proven to treat PTSD.
 Sometimes people combine psychotherapy and medication.

-Trauma-focused psychotherapy are the most highly recommended treatment for PTSD.
-"Trauma-focused" means, that the treatment focuses on the memory of the traumatic event or its meaning.
+A few trauma-focused psychotherapies are the most highly recommended treatments for PTSD.
+"Trauma-focused" means that the therapy focuses on the memory of the traumatic event or its meaning.
 The 3 most effective types of trauma-focused psychotherapy are:

 - Cognitive Processing Therapy (CPT) where you learn skills to understand how trauma changed your thoughts and feelings.
 Changing how you think about the trauma can change how you feel.